nessdoor/RVlyzer/README.md

 `rvlyzer.rep.fragments.load_src_from_maps()`, which accepts a list of dictionaries describing statements and routes them to the appropriate constructors, based on a dictionary record keyed as `role`.

-As I said, this code was part of a larger project which has its own funky parser.
+As I said, this code was part of a larger project which has its own [funky parser](https://github.com/zoythum/RISC-V-Parser).
 As soon as I have due time on hand, I am planning to re-implement that thing and incorporate it in here.
 It will be easier for all of us, I assure you...

 Anyway, the code itself comes with rich docstrings, so all of the details are dealt with there.

-### The Base and Fragments modules
+### The `base` and `fragments` modules
 These two modules deal with the representation of statements and code in a structured, object-oriented way.

 Muster your code in there and manipulate it via the familiar "list" interface, supporting single and bulk operations through indexed access and slices.

-### The Graphs module
+### The `graphs` module
 This module is able to extrapolate basic blocks and CFGs from code fragments.
 It does so by reasoning over labels and jump instructions, so it is pretty naive; nonetheless, it works well with assembly output by an orthodox compiler.